 1. Clarifying Child and Youth Pelvic Physiotherapy

 Childhood pelvic health complaints are very common, yet not often talked about.
-“Bathroom Accidents” such as leaking urine or stool during the day or at night, can be stressful for everyone.
-Late night sheet and pajama changes, extra laundry, and planning extra outfits for school and playdates can be exhausting, inconvenient and frustrating.
-But, more importantly, parents worry about how their child’s bowel and bladder struggles are impacting their confidence, self esteem, and ability to participate with their peers.
-They wonder: “Will my 5 year old smell like urine because he still wears a pull-up?
+“Bathroom Accidents” such as leaking urine or stool during the day or bedwetting at night, can be stressful for everyone.
+Late-night sheet and pyjama changes, extra laundry, and planning extra outfits for school and playdates can be exhausting, inconvenient and frustrating.
+But, more importantly, parents worry about how their child’s bowel and bladder struggles are impacting their confidence, self-esteem, and ability to participate with their peers.
+They wonder: “Will my 5-year-old smell like urine because he still wears a pull-up?
 Will his friends notice?” or “ Is my child avoiding activities because they might have an accident?
 Are they being teased by their classmates?”
 Parents may even worry that they have somehow caused their child’s bowel and bladder difficulties.

 When children over the age of 4 are struggling to control urine or stool, they may be diagnosed with a number of conditions, such as:

 - Bedwetting (Nocturnal Enuresis)